Law - Political Science - Administration

 Target audience

-The DU is open to law and humanities students who have completed at least the first two years of the bachelor's degree, as well as to professionals (magistrates of the judiciary, advisors to administrative courts, members of financial jurisdictions, lawyers).
+The university diploma is open to law and humanities students who have completed at least the first two years of their bachelor's degree, as well as professionals (judges, administrative court advisors, members of financial courts, lawyers).